 Cleaning with the Vax Blade 32V Pro never feels like a chore.
 The combination of lightweight design, steerable joint and balanced feel (due to the horizontal cylinder) makes it easy to clean almost anywhere in the home.

 The battery charge indicator on the control dial is a useful feature.
 In contrast to many other cordless vacuums, which only tell you when the battery is running low, the TBT3V1P1 has a semi-circle of LEDs, so you can quickly see how much charge is remaining.
+Of course, there’s not a minute-by-minute countdown like you get on the Dyson V11, as this is an advanced feature.

 Unlike the Dyson V7 and V8, the TBT3V1P1 vacuum cleaner has a button for switching off the powered brush bar.
 Rotating brush bars can sometimes scatter larger debris on hard floors, and may even cause delicate floors to lose their shine, so having the option to switch it off is a useful feature.